stamizharasu1/Movie-Rating-Prediction-Project/README.md

 # Movie-Rating-Prediction-Project
-This is a project written in Python that, given some training data, predicts a set of movie ratings for users, based on the movies they liked.
+Given a set of training data, This is a project written in Python that predicts a set of movie ratings for users, based on the movies they liked.

 The given training data is first read in and stored using numpy arrays.